kiddos/pykinect2/README.md

 def main():
   kinect = Kinect2()
-  if kinect.IsOpened():  # check if kinect2 device is connected
+  if not kinect.IsOpened():  # check if kinect2 device is connected
     print('no kinect2 device found')
     return